A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 We use the superscripts in the above metrics to refer to the individual velocity components across all of the particles.
-The factor of 2 is used to average the variance among these components.
+The factor of two is used to average the variance among these components.
+When assessing the temperatures produced by different methods, we rescale the temperatures so they have the proper units of Kelvin.
+This allows us compare the different methods in a more realistic setting in which we might be interested in comparing the raw temperatures predicted by different methods.

-The models used in the 1D-1V electrostatic tests are identical to the ones presented for the two-stream instability example, so we shall skip these details for brevity.
-In the case of the 2D-2V electromagnetic experiment, the particle equations in the generalized momentum formulation are